May 19 2021

 The woodwork in your yard, on your fences and your deck, needs to be well cared for and treated every year or two to keep it looking good.
-When you properly maintain it, it helps create a happy, relaxing atmosphere that makes you feel at home.
+When you properly maintain it, using a deck cleaner and brightener, along with quality fence and/or deck stain, it helps create a happy, relaxing atmosphere that makes you feel at home.
 If your decking or fencing has been left for too long, it may need some extra TLC (Tender loving care).
 Here's how applying deck cleaner and brightener followed by a suitable deck stain or fence stain application can make your deck look good all year round.

 Common Decking and Fencing Issues

 A well-cared-for deck or fence will look amazing year-round.
-However, if it's been a while since it was last cared for, there will be some problems to attend to.
+However, if it's been a while since it was last cared for, without using a deck cleaner and brightener, there will be some problems to attend too.
 Here are some of the most common problems your deck or fence will face:

 - Loss of color: The wood will lose color over time.
 It can turn gray or silver when it is not maintained, a sign that it needs to be refreshed.